Mondays are historically a day when I struggle. Typical domestic duties (i.e. getting dressed, doing dishes, cooking, laundry) fail to inspire me.

 I’m not even talking about grand adventures and travels to Europe and Asia or even shoe shopping.
 I’m talking about the simple indulgence of doing anything that feeds the soul and is not technically “housework.”
 (Of course, some strains of housework may be an indulgence for one or two of us but I’ll leave that where it is.)

 I have chosen this Monday to be a day of rest and relaxation, punctuated by the rotation of clothes marching through the laundry machines.
-Upon deciding that, I became inspired to tackle a few hundred other pesky tasks I usually put off.
+Upon deciding that, I became inspired to tackle numerous other pesky tasks I usually put off.
 Sometimes that too can be relaxation.
 It depends how much pressure I’ve put on myself to complete them.
 Since I wasn’t expecting to do them at all, it’s relaxing to find them getting done.

 As I considered this weighty dilemma – whether a perfect household is something to desire or if pleasure can be found in other places too, someone had the gall to email the following quote:

 “Do not grasp at the stars but do life’s plain common work as it comes, certain that daily duties and daily bread are the sweetest things in life.” – Robert Louis